 If you are a beginner in trading or are new to spread betting, try to start smaller than you think you can handle as you will make some mistakes first and your leverage might just work against you.
 This is not to discourage but to really know what you are doing because as a beginner you might make decisions that can cost you in the long run.
 So it makes sense to get a deep understanding and hands-on live experience with smaller amounts before you go big!

 Markets tend to move the most during the first 30-60 minutes of a trading session, especially when the US market opens.
 Whether you choose to trade or not during this time period depends on your risk appetite.
 Deal in sectors you understand well because if you are not well updated about the companies you should be tracking or do not understand the factors that might impact your positions, then you are just gambling!
 Make sure you know and understand your market segment well.

 Spread Trading has lower volatility/lower risk due to the hedged nature of positions.
 And due to lower risk you are allowed to put up a much smaller amount of margin money with exchanges.
 So essentially spread trading offers you a better reward/risk ratio than a given outright position.

 Futures Spread Trading by large commercial firms

-Spreading Trading is classified as betting in the UK and the proceeds from gambling are tax free unless the spread trader/bettor has been identified as a professional gambler by Law (HMRC- Her Majesty’s Revenue and Customs) which is quite a grey area.
+Spreading Trading is classified as betting in the UK and the proceeds from gambling are tax-free unless the spread trader/better has been identified as a professional gambler by Law (HMRC- Her Majesty’s Revenue and Customs) which is quite a grey area.
 There is also no stamp duty and no commission on each trade apart from the spread.
 Always be aware of the regulations active in your country of trading and of any taxes, stamp duty and commissions that might be charged.

 Spread Betting Automated